Mason Bane

 About Me

-My experience centers on embedded systems programming (C/C++, ARM), analog circuit design, and performance-critical parallel computing (CUDA).
-I contribute to an NIH-funded research project developing a computational model of the human left atrium, where I optimize simulations and build interactive tools to bridge complex data with real-world understanding.
+I currently contribute to an NIH-funded research project developing a computational model of the human left atrium, where I optimize simulations and build tools to bridge complex data with real-world understanding.
+This work has given me a deep appreciation for system-level thinking, precision, and the value of robust, well-documented design.
+These are principles I plan to bring directly to my work in data center infrastructure.

 Projects